PaddlePaddle/docs/doc/fluid/user_guides/howto/training/train_on_baidu_cloud_en.rst

   fab -H 172.16.0.5,172.16.0.6 start

-You can start a distributed training task.
-This task will start training on two GPU servers by starting two pserver processes and two trainer processes.
+Right now, you can start a distributed training task.
+This task will start training on two GPU servers by starting two pserver processes and two trainer processes respectively.

 Get distributed training results
 ---------------------------------